0115 964 7740 - law@curtisparkinson.com

 How can I safeguard myself from bad lenders/providers?

-Fortunately, there is a body that was created specifically to protect you in equity release matters.
+Fortunately, a body was explicitly created to protect you in equity release matters.
 Safe Home Income Plans (SHIP), under the Equity Release Council, is a trade body with a strict code of conduct.
-If you go with a SHIP accredited company, you are basically covered against the worst possible practices.
+If you go with a SHIP-accredited company, you are covered against the worst possible practices.

-90% of all providers are accredited to SHIP, but it is still worth checking so that you don’t fall foul of the unscrupulous 10%.
-Since 2014, all equity release is required to be sold as part of an official advised process, and checks are made on whether the provider has followed rules and guidelines.
+90% of all providers are accredited to SHIP, but it is still worth checking so you don’t fall foul of the unscrupulous 10%.
+Since 2014, all equity releases must be sold as part of an official advised process, and checks are made on whether the provider has followed the rules and guidelines.

 Our Advice